riyabisht/Notes/networking/networkLayer.md

 Such a node, referred to as an IPv6/IPv4 node
 - has the ability to send and receive both IPv4 and IPv6 datagrams
 - IPv6/IPv4 nodes must have both IPv6 and IPv4 addresses
-- DNS (see Chapter 2), which can return an IPv6 address if the node name being resolved is IPv6-capable, or other- wise return an IPv4 address.
+- DNS which can return an IPv6 address if the node name being resolved is IPv6-capable, or other- wise return an IPv4 address.

 **tunneling**